AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/tabs/public-classes.md

 ##### Parameters

-* *name* - the name of the message that should be handled by the `callback`
+* *name*: The name of the message that should be handled by the `callback`
-* *callback* - a callback which will be called with the body of the message created in the Message's JavaScript
+* *callback*: A callback which will be called with the body of the message created in the Message's JavaScript

 <Variant platform="android" function="auto-track" repeat="4"/>